almereyda/awesome-starred/README.md

 - [Semantic-UI](https://github.com/Semantic-Org/Semantic-UI) - Semantic is a UI component framework based around useful principles from natural language.
 - [websync](https://github.com/furier/websync) - websync is intended to be an rsync manager, where rsync tasks can be added, scheduled and maintained in a sane manner.
 - [scramble](https://github.com/dcposch/scramble) - Secure email for everyone
-- [stanza.io](https://github.com/legastero/stanza.io) - Modern XMPP in the browser, with a JSON API
 - [10er10](https://github.com/dready92/10er10) - One good thing about music, when it hits you feel no pain
 - [lutim](https://github.com/ldidry/lutim) - Let's Upload That Image !
-- [mithril.js](https://github.com/MithrilJS/mithril.js) - A Javascript Framework for Building Brilliant Applications
+- [mithril.js](https://github.com/MithrilJS/mithril.js) - A JavaScript Framework for Building Brilliant Applications
 - [laboard](https://github.com/jubianchi/laboard) - [UNMAINTAINED] A kanban board made for Gitlab.
 - [milestones](https://github.com/gr2m/milestones) - A Google GitHub backed Milestone thingy
 - [ubersicht](https://github.com/espy/ubersicht) - A dashboard for recent activity on all of a user's or organisation's repos